mfrazb/ts-start-auth-demo/README.md

 # Tanstack Start / Cursor Demo

-This site is built with TanStack Router!
+This is a demo site to practice using Cursor on a TanStack Start project.

+Task #1 - migrate authentication from typical username password sign in to magic link authentication - in progress 6/26/25

 - [TanStack Router Docs](https://tanstack.com/router)